Disability Workforce of Tomorrow.

 Aim of the Conference

-The conference “From Carers to Enablers: Future of Disability Workforce in Europe” will focus on the topics of recruitment, retention and training of social care & support workforce in the context of the growing demand for service delivery in line with the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
+The conference “Staff Matters!
+Disability Workforce of Tomorrow.” will focus on the topics of recruitment, retention and training of social care & support workforce in the context of the growing demand for service delivery in line with the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
 Conference participants will discuss and share best practices on how to manage human resources to facilitate the implementation of the UN CRPD.

 The conference will be organised in a way that addresses the following 3 key themes: